RehabMan/OS-X-USB-Inject-All/README.md

 If you have an X99-series chipset XHC controller, 8086:8d31, install XHCI-x99-injector.kext from the project as well.
 The USB3 drivers will not load without this injector kext.

+If you have a 200-series chipset XHC controller, 8086:a2af, you may need to install XHCI-200-series-injector.kext from the project.
+The drivers will load without it, but maybe not the correct ones.
+This injector kext invokes the same drivers used by 100-series 8086:a12f.

 Note: This kext assumes you already renamed EHC1->EH01 and EHC2->EH02.
 It also assumes your XHCI controller is named XHC (not renamed to XHC1).
 These names EH01/EH02/XHC are best to avoid conflicts with built-in port injectors for Apple computers.
 Refer to config_patches.plist in this repo for the patches required (config_patches.plist/ACPI/DSDT/Patches).